Lack of relief is leading migraine sufferers to seek alternative treatment options

 Faced with a growing demand for solutions, researchers, drug companies and medical providers have sought out new treatment options.
 A widening class of medications, devices and alternative therapies is presenting those who suffer from moderate to severe migraines with various options to explore.

-Monday in the medical journal JAMA Internal Medicine said acupuncture may be helpful in reducing the frequency of migraines and preventing attacks.
+A study published Monday in the medical journal JAMA Internal Medicine said acupuncture may be helpful in reducing the frequency of migraines and preventing attacks.

 Researchers in China found that properly administered acupuncture therapy may reduce the frequency of the most common types of migraines.
 The research, which builds on a body of knowledge from smaller studies, looked at how true acupuncture compared with sham acupuncture in reducing migraine attacks and symptoms in those who have been battling the condition for at least a year.